-Thanks to the Civil Protection Directorate - CROMAC Mine-Information System portal every Internet user can through this web application have an insight into suspected hazardous areas and positions of mine danger sings.
+Thanks the Civil Protection CROMAC Mine-Information to Directorate -System portal https://misportal.hcr.hr/HCRweb/faces/intro/introduction.jspx every Internet user can through this web application have an insight into suspected hazardous areas and positions of mine danger sings.
 This kind of SHA display through web application is unique in the world.
 Users are also informed through detailed maps provided with locations of mine danger signs and mobile application MINEfields.info.
 CROMAC MIS portal is available to all Internet users within a public access and suspected hazardous areas can be browsed by counties, municipalities, towns or settlements.